 Here’s what he wouldn’t say:

 Likewise, Little and Reddick are annoyed by using a majority-black metropolis that they consider is managed by using white council individuals who see Wards 2 and three as afterthoughts.
 Here’s what Glen Ray, president of the Calhoun County chapter of the NAACP and a Forward four All board member, wrote in a letter to the editor: “For people of color, the City has been shut down for years.
-We have never been capable to accumulate the west aspect of the metropolis or the south side of town wherein it’s predominantly black.
+We have never been capable of accumulating the west aspect of the metropolis or the south side of town, predominantly black.
 Whatever it’s far that we were doing all these years is not operating for all and sundry.
 There are troubles in the colleges and issues at City Hall.”